0x2b3bfa0/python-duckencode/README.md

-where `{ARDUINO}` represents the directory into which the Arduino IDE and supporting files have been installed.
-This may be `/usr/local/arduino` or `/usr/share/arduino` or one of many other possible choices depending on your operating system.

 https://ctrlaltnarwhal.wordpress.com/2012/10/31/installing-usb-rubber-ducky-on-3rd-party-devices/
 http://codereview.stackexchange.com/questions/108174/duckyscript-precompiler-for-arduino-leonardo http://arduino.stackexchange.com/questions/17057/keyboard-print-skips-keys

-<a name="footnote_1">1</a>: `{ARDUINO}` represents the directory into which the Arduino IDE and supporting files have been installed.
+<a name="footnote_1">Footnote 1</a>: `{ARDUINO}` represents the directory into which the Arduino IDE and supporting files have been installed.
 This may be `/usr/local/arduino` or `/usr/share/arduino` or one of many other possible choices depending on your operating system.